 The City has a BIPOC population of more than 20 percent (Table 5-3).
-The majority of the City reports 30-40 percent of households in poverty (Figure 7-5).
-A small portion of the City, north of East Harding Avenue and the area east of U.S. Highway 101, falls within the 10-20 percent in poverty range.
+The majority of the City reports 30-40 percent of households in poverty (Figure 7-57-6).
+A small portion of the City, north of East Harding Avenue (in Census Tract 1.07) and the area east of U.S. Highway 101 (in Census Tract 1.02), falls within the 10-20 percent in poverty range.
+Between the Census Tracts encompassing the City and its Sphere of Influence, the percentage of persons below the poverty level ranges from 13 to 31.4 percent, with the highest percentage in Tract 1.01 and the lowest in Tract 1.02.
 Based on the thresholds, the City is on the cusp of the R/ECAP classification.
-Although the majority of the City falls in the 30-40 percent in poverty census tract (Figure 7-5); the City does not register higher than 40% in poverty, and for that reason the City does not meet the R/ECAP thresholds.
+Although the majority of the City falls in the 30-40 percent in poverty census tract (Figure 7-57-6); the City does not register higher than 40% in poverty, and for that reason the City does not meet the R/ECAP thresholds.